Monsky's Theorem

 A Sperner coloring is a coloring of the vertices of \(T_i\), using three colors, with the following properties:

-- there are an odd number of purple segments on the boundary of \(P\)
+• there are an odd number of purple edges on the boundary of \(P\)

 For example, the following are Sperner colorings: